XX gonadal dysgenesis

-XX gonadal dysgenesis is a type of female hypogonadism in which the ovaries do not function to induce puberty in an otherwise normal girl, whose karyotype is 46,XX.
+XX gonadal dysgenesis is a type of female hypogonadism where the ovaries fail to develop normally, leading to them being unable to induce puberty in an otherwise normal girl, whose karyotype is 46,XX.
 Individuals with XX gonadal dysgenesis have normal-appearing external genitalia as well as Müllerian structures (e.g., cervix, vagina, uterus).
 Due to the nearly absent or nonfunctional streak ovaries (under-developed ovaries that are then small and fibrous tissue, hence the term "streak"), the individual is low in estrogen levels (hypoestrogenic) and has high levels of follicle-stimulating hormone (FSH) and luteinizing hormone (LH), hormones that cycle in the reproductive system.
 As a result, the diagnosis often occurs after a concern for delayed puberty or amenorrhea.
 Treatment generally involves hormone replacement therapy with estrogen and progesterone.

 Presentation

 Signs and symptoms

 Individuals with XX gonadal dysgenesis appear phenotypical female with normal internal and external genitalia, bilateral streak gonads, and normal stature.
 Diagnosis commonly occurs in adolescence due to delayed puberty or amenorrhea.
 Some individuals may have some breast development, secondary amenorrhea, or ovarian follicles on imaging rather than the expected streak or hypoplastic ovaries.

 There have been cases with other associated features such as sensorineural hearing loss (i.e., Perrault Syndrome), neurologic abnormalities, renal disease, malformation syndromes (patterned birth defects), clitoromegaly, or cerebellar ataxia.